sz19999/cashier-sys/README.md

 The cashier system is implemented purely in C and runs as a command-line console application.
 It allows users to:
 * Log in
 * Track inventory
-* Manipulate inventory (e.g., add/delete items, sell/return books)
+* Manipulate inventory (e.g., add/delete items, sell/return)

 ## Development Environment
 * Built using Visual Studio 2022